 Additionally, the towns of Ely and Grand Marais have a variety of attractions, restaurants, shops, and sight-seeing opportunities that offer fun times outside of the wilderness.

 - Campground fees range from $15 to $70 per day depending on the campground you stay at and the time of year you go.

 - The cost to get into the Boundary Waters Canoe Area is an additional fee of $16 per adult and $8 per kid per trip into the BWCA.

 - You can purchase an annual pass to Superior National Forest that costs $80 and is good for one year.

 - Any type of research, hunting, or fishing, requires additional permits and licenses.

 Explore Superior National Forest

 Superior National Forest truly is a treasure of the northern United States.
 From the Boundary Waters Canoe Area to its state parks, to the Sawtooth Mountains to Lake Superior, there are more things to see in this part of Minnesota than entire states have to offer.
-Whether you’re looking to reconnect with nature, planning a family vacation, or want to escape to a snowy mountain range, there are few better places to do it than in Superior National Forest.
+Whether you’re planning a family vacation, or want to escape to a snowy mountain range, there are few better places to do it than in Superior National Forest.

 Love spending time outside?
 Then discover the Minnesota Outdoors to continue learning new ways to reconnect with nature!